Please note: At your instructor's discretion,

 Folks forget to include the period after the last

-label.
-Your instructor typically put the period on a
+command.
+Your instructor typically put the period on

-separate line so it is easier to copy and repurpose
+a separate line so it is easier to copy and

-old code with more or fewer categories without
+repurpose old code with more or fewer categories

-forgetting to add the required period after the last
+without forgetting to add the required period after

 -